Metagauss-com/buddybot/readme.txt

 == Changelog ==

-= 1.2.0.1: April 7, 2025 =
+= 1.2.0.1: April 8, 2025 =
-* Fixed: Database errors appearing in debug log during fresh plugin installation.
+* Fixed: Some database queries which were executed on fresh installation.
-* Fixed: UI layout conflict caused by banners from other plugins.
+* Fixed: UI layout conflict issues.

 = 1.2.0.0: April 3, 2025 =
 * New: Enabled BuddyBot access for non-logged-in users, allowing seamless interaction for all visitors.